ChrisBuilds/terminaltexteffects/README.md

-    rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. scattered           Move the characters into place from random starting locations. slide               Slide characters into view from outside the terminal. spotlights          Spotlights search the text area, illuminating characters, before converging in the center and expanding. spray               Draws the characters spawning at varying rates from a single point.
+    rain                Rain characters from the top of the output area. randomsequence      Prints the input data in a random sequence. rings               Characters are dispersed and form into spinning rings. scattered           Text is scattered across the output area and moves into position. slide               Slide characters into view from outside the terminal. spotlights          Spotlights search the text area, illuminating characters, before converging in the center and expanding. spray               Draws the characters spawning at varying rates from a single point.